 To best manage your dog’s weight, feed your canine companion measured portions of food — using a measuring cup or food scale — twice a day.
 You can use the feeding guide on the dog food bag to help you determine how much to feed, or ask your veterinarian to calculate your dog’s energy needs and the appropriate amount of food.

-So celebrate this National Pet Obesity Awareness Day by making a commitment to your dog’s health.
+Celebrate this National Pet Obesity Awareness Day by making a commitment to your dog’s health.
 Your dog doesn’t have to be part of the overweight and obese canine crowd.